 5. Annual Financial Meeting.
 The Annual Financial Meeting shall be held each year prior to the end of the fiscal year at such time and place fixed by the Board.
 The Annual Financial Meeting order of business shall include Treasurer’s report, committee reports, and the adoption of the annual budget.

 6. Special Meetings.
-Special meetings may be called by a majority vote of the Board at a regular meeting, or at the written request of any ten (10) percent of the membership.
-Such request shall contain the time, date, and location of said meeting and shall be governed by Article V. 1, 2, 3 above.
+Special meetings may be called by a majority vote of the Board at a regular meeting, or by written request of any ten (10) percent of the membership submitted to the Board.
+The Board will establish the time, date, and location of said meeting.

 7. Parliamentary Authority.
 The Board of Trustees may adopt such procedures and directives as are necessary to implement these Bylaws, and to govern the day-to-day affairs of the church.